Pastra

 Pastra (Πάστρα) is a village and a community in the southeastern part of the island of Kefalonia, Greece.
 It was the seat of the municipality of Eleios-Pronnoi.
-The community consists of the villages Pastra (population 133 in 2011) and Kremmydi (pop.
-40).
+The community consists of the villages Pastra and Kremmydi.
 Pastra is 2 km northeast of Markopoulo, 3 km south of Agia Eirini, 5 km northwest of Skala, 6 km southwest of the port town of Poros and 25 km southeast of Argostoli.